Nevsky Prospect: 19th and early 20th centuries

 By the beginning of the 20th century, modern had gained popularity.
-In this style in 1902-1904 was built the building of the trading house company "Singer" at the corner with the Catherine Canal according to the project of architect Pavel Suzor.
+In this style in 1902–1904 was built the building of the trading house company "Singer" at the corner with the Catherine Canal according to the project of architect Pavel Suzor.
 In the same years (1903–1907), according to the project of the architect G. V. Baranovsky the building of another trade house – Eliseev Brothers (merchants) was erected.
 On the first floor, behind the mirrored windows, there is a huge trading hall, and on the second, a theater.
 Another building with a solid glazed facade appeared in 1911–1912, it was built by the architect M.S.
 Lalevich for the owner of a large company of fur products Mertens (house number 21).
 A little closer to the Admiralty at the corner of Malaya Morskaya Street according to the project of the architect M. M. Peretyatkovich a building appeared, built by order of the financier Wawelberg for the St. Petersburg Trade Bank (house number 7/9).
 In the 1910s, several more similar buildings were erected: the building of the commercial bank "Junker and Co." by the architect V. I. Van der Gucht (No. 12), building St. Petersburg Private Commercial Bank, designed by architect V.P.
 Zeidler (No. 1).
 As capitalism developed on Nevsky Prospekt, new offices and boards of various companies were opened, insurance and joint-stock companies, commissions.
 The largest enterprises of the city had their shops here.
 By 1917, 29 banks and credit institutions out of 64 existing then in Saint Petersburg, 10 out of 14 banking houses, 22 out of 29 bank offices were located on Nevsky Prospekt.
-Moreover, the largest banks of the country prevailed on Nevsky: joint-stock commercial Volzhsko-Kamsky (No. 38), Russian-Asian (No. 62) and many others.
+Moreover, the largest banks of the country prevailed on Nevsky: Volga-Kama Commercial Bank (No. 38), Russo-Asiatic Bank (No. 62) and many others.